 From a triple play with no fielder touching the ball to a runner scoring from first on a strikeout, baseball offers plenty of different and unusual plays for fans.

 Only 44 players have hit at least 100 homers before they turned 25.
-Two are currently still trying to add to that number.
+One player is currently still trying to add to that number.

 Derek Jeter's legendary career helped connect three generations of Yankee fans.

 Although it's early in the season, Ryan Zimmerman is on a pace to accomplish a homer-and-double combination only a few have in baseball history.